Research to Bestseller: turning your research into a creative non-fiction book boot camp

 4) Worked out how best to identify potential publishers and how to best pitch to them

-This bootcamp is only open to HDR candidates at ANU.
-It will obviously be suitable for humanities candidates, but we want to encourage scientists who are interested in develoing their science communication career to apply too.
+Each zoom meeting will be quite long-from 9:30am - 4:30pm - and will feature a mix of short instructional workshops and time to write and think.
+This Boot camp is only open to HDR candidates at ANU.
+It will obviously be suitable for humanities candidates, but we want to encourage scientists who are interested in developing their science communication career to apply too.

 There are only 30 places available.
-Make sure you read the monthly HDR Update for details about upcoming Boot Camp dates and other development opportunities.
+We expect this Boot camp to be popular, so we will prioritise people closer to the end of candidature.
+Make sure you read the monthly HDR Update for details about our other development opportunities.
 This is sent to your ANU student email address at the start of each month.
-We expect this bootcamp to be popular, so we will prioritise people closer to the end of candidature.